0xsequence/sequence-unity/Packages/Sequence-Unity/Sequence/SequenceSDK/EcosystemWallet/PRIMITIVES.md

-# Sequence Wallets v3 - Primitives
+# Sequence Ecosystem Wallets - Primitives

 The goal of this Technical Design Document (TDD) is to document the architecture for each primitive.
 The integration of v3 primitives in C# is fully encapsulated from Unity and aims to be an object-oriented library for